Parmesan Garlic Linguine Pasta

 Instructions

-• Cook pasta according to package directions.
+• Cook the pasta according to the package directions.
+Ladle out 1 cup of pasta water right before you drain.
 Cook to al dente, or preferred softness.
-Drain and then return hot pan to stovetop over medium heat.
+Drain and set aside.

-• Add olive oil and garlic.
-Cook for 3-4 minutes or until garlic starts to brown and becomes fragrant.
+• Add the olive oil and garlic to same hot pan over low heat.
+Cook for 3-4 minutes or until garlic starts to brown and becomes fragrant, but don't let it burn!

-• Add cream cheese, stirring while it heats and melts, approximately 3-4 minutes.
+• Add the cream cheese, stirring while it heats and melts, approximately 3-4 minutes.

-• When melted, whisk in Parmesan cheese, heavy cream and pasta water until blended.
+• When melted, whisk in the Parmesan cheese, heavy cream and reserved pasta water until blended.

 • Plate and top with freshly grated Parmesan cheese, flakey or coarse sea salt and freshly ground pepper.